tpambor/zephyr-box/README.md

 - Restaring udev: `sudo service udev restart && sudo udevadm control --reload`

 2. Minicom has to be setup to use Logs.
 It's not done since Serial ports can be individual.
 Check them with `dmesg | grep tty`, `lsusb`.
 Usually it's something like `/dev/ttyACM0`.
-Use `sudo minicom -s` to set it up, then set as default
+Use `sudo minicom -s` to set it up, `/dev/ttyACM0` is set as default.

 2. If building container does not work:
    - try adding `--no-cache` to `docker build` command.